amin-amini/Simple-Event-Bus/README.md

 }

 ```

+# <b><span style="color:blue">NOTE: after creation or any change to your schema you have to rebuild your project so SimpleEventBus can generate required classes</span></b>

 # Register/Unregister
 You can register/unregister Event Bus in every single Activity but I personally prefer a BaseActivity to do this: